OUR INDUSTRY

 PRODUCTION

-Queensland accounts for 94 per cent of Australia’s banana production, with almost all of that in North Queensland.
+94 per cent of Australia’s banana production happens in Far North Queensland.
 The major growing regions are the Cassowary Coast (Tully, Innisfail and Kennedy), the Atherton Tablelands, and Lakeland, north of Cairns.

-The Cavendish banana accounts for approximately 97% of production.
-Lady Fingers represent about 3% with other varieties including Red Dacca, Goldfinger, Sucrier, Ducasse and Plantains sitting at less than 1%.
+The Cavendish banana represents about 97% of production.
+Lady Fingers account for 3% with other varieties including Red Dacca, Goldfinger, Sucrier, Ducasse and Plantains sitting at less than 1%.

 DID YOU KNOW